John Wynne

 Cry Wolf

-Kiasma, Museum of Contemporary Art, Helsinki, Finland, 2001
+Kiasma Museum of Contemporary Art, Helsinki, 2001

-"John Wynne's Cry Wolf dramatically increased the nervous pressure by occupying the space with a series of specially constructed 'false alarms' that provoke a new appreciation of the city as one (in)tensely saturated by unstable electronic signals."
+“John Wynne’s Cry Wolf dramatically increased the nervous pressure by occupying the space with a series of specially constructed ‘false alarms’ that provoke a new appreciation of the city as one (in)tensely saturated by unstable electronic signals.”
+Angus Carlyle, The Wire

-Cry Wolf made use of a set of auditory warnings designed from scratch (that is, they are not samples of existing alarms) in order to explore the borders between ignoring something because we hear it all the time and listening attentively because it signifies something directly and urgently applicable to us.
+Cry Wolf makes use of a set of auditory warnings designed from scratch (that is, they are not samples of existing alarms) in order to explore the borders between ignoring something because we hear it all the time and listening attentively because it signifies something directly and urgently applicable to us.
 The work also suggests that there is an abstract beauty in alarms normally ignored because of their potent ability to annoy us.
-The title refers to the 'cry wolf syndrome', whereby operators in high-risk environments such as airplane cockpits and nuclear power plants begin to ignore alarm sounds because of the sheer frequency of false and relatively unimportant alarms.
+The title refers to the ‘cry wolf syndrome’, whereby operators in high-risk environments such as airplane cockpits and nuclear power plants begin to ignore alarm sounds because of the sheer frequency of false and relatively unimportant alarms.

 The only visual element in this exhibition was the grid of 25 speakers installed on the huge central wall of Helsinki’s stunning Museum of Contemporary Art.
 The movement of multiple tracks of sound across the grid and through the space was defined by each artist and controlled by the Sound Gallery’s automated diffusion system brought to Helsinki from its home in Copenhagen.

+Cry Wolf was part of Transience: Sound in the City, curated by Rita Leppiniemi, Michael Madsen and John Wynne.
 The other artists in Transience were David Cunningham, Jem Finer, Disinformation, Patrick Kosk, Mikko Maasalo, and Oivind Weingaarde.